ezgihendrickx/gatsby-workshop/README.md

 </p>

 <h2 align="center">
-  <a href="https://jolly-hypatia-3fd4ea.netlify.app/" target="_blank"> 🍋 Live</a>
+  <a href="https://gatsby2020.netlify.app/" target="_blank"> 🍋 Live</a>
   <span>&nbsp;&nbsp;•&nbsp;&nbsp;</span>

 </h2>
 <br/>

 #### Helloooo everybody!
 I’m Ezgi from GNT-Yu.
 Today I will talk about Gatsby and we will build a basic CV with Gatsby.
-I hope you would like and enjoy it.
+I hope you will like and enjoy it.
 Oke, let’s dig in!

 <hr/>